rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

   # kubectl create -f metrics-server/deploy/1.8+/
   ```

 1. Check that `metrics-server` is running properly.
-Check the service pod and logs at namespace `kube-system` by running the command below.
+Check the service pod and logs in the `kube-system` namespace.

+  1. Check the service pod for a status of `running`.
   ```
   # kubectl get pods -n kube-system
   NAME                                  READY     STATUS    RESTARTS   AGE